ErwenZheng/CL4UBR/Readme.md

-# CLUBR: Contrastive Learning for User Behavior Representation in Online Food Ordering Services
+# Cross-View and Spatial-Temporal Contrastive Learning for User Behavior Representation in Online Food Ordering Services
 This code is the official implementation of "CLUBR: Contrastive Learning for User Behavior Representation in Online Food Ordering Services".

 ## Requirements